UjjawalGusain/Smart-Truck-Loading-Optimization-System/README.md

 ## Introduction

 Truckster-Singh is a logistics and fleet management platform designed to streamline shipment planning, truck assignment, and delivery tracking between warehouses and truck dealers.
 The system enforces structured shipment lifecycles, supports capacity-based optimization, and provides operational insights through real-time analytics and dashboards.

+## Acknowledgement

+This project was built as part of a Flipr Labs 30.1 (Fullstack Web Development) - Smart Truck Loading Optimization System hackathon focused on solving real-world logistics challenges.
+The idea behind *Truckster-Singh* comes from a simple but common problem we see everywhere — trucks running half-empty due to poor coordination between warehouses and truck dealers.

+The hackathon gave us the opportunity to think beyond just building an app and instead focus on efficiency, optimization, and impact.
+It pushed us to design a system that improves truck utilization, reduces unnecessary trips, and promotes smarter logistics decisions, while still keeping the workflows practical and easy to use.

+We’re grateful to **Flipr Labs** for creating this challenge and providing a platform that encouraged hands-on problem-solving, creativity, and learning through building.

 ## Deployment Link:
 [https://truckster-singh.vercel.app](https://truckster-singh.vercel.app)